Megapro-com/Technical-Analysis-Data-and-Algorithms/README.md

-# Technical-Analysis Data and Algorithms
+# Technical Analysis Data and Algorithms